reggieofarrell/wp-env-sync/README.md

 # wp-env-sync

-This script syncs the untracked (git) files and database from the production server.
+This script syncs the files and database from the production site/server.
 It assumes a few things...

 1. You have ssh access between the local/staging and remote machines and they both have WP CLI installed globally
-2. You have added an additional-rsync-excludes-local.txt or additional-rsync-excludes-staging.txt file to reflect any files and/or folders that you don't want synced from the remote for this specific environment
+2. You have added an additional-rsync-excludes.txt or (additional-rsync-excludes-staging.txt or additional-rsync-excludes-local.txt) file to reflect any files and/or folders that you don't want synced from the remote for this specific environment
-3. The .env.wpenvsync, and if applicable additional-rsync-excludes-local-override.txt and sync-prod-ext.sh, files are gitignored
+3. The .env.wpenvsync, and if applicable additional-rsync-excludes-local-override.txt, files are gitignored
 4. If using composer, your composer.json file is in the wp root

 ### Install (if using composer)